drop179/CapstoneIV/README.md

 * Re-stock
 * Quit
 Dependencies The system uses the tabulate module for pretty printing.
 You can install this module by running the following command: pip install tabulate

+## Installation

+To install the tabulate module, you can follow these steps:

+Open the command prompt or terminal on your computer.

+Type the following command and press enter:

+For Windows:

+* pip install tabulate
+For Mac or Linux:

+* pip3 install tabulate

+Wait for the installation process to complete.

+Once the installation is complete, you can import the tabulate module in your Python script by adding the following line of code at the beginning:

+* from tabulate import tabulate

+**Note: You may need administrator privileges to install the tabulate module on your computer.**